 Tomorrow is a new day.
 We will do better tomorrow everybody.
 Let’s stick together (figuratively, not literally) and fight this battle together.

-Vipan Nikore, MD, MBA is the CEO and Cofounder of Homecare Hub, the Chief Medical Director of TD Bank, an internal medicine physician at the Cleveland Clinic and Trillium Health Partners, and an Assistant Professor at the University of Toronto Faculty of Medicine.
+Vipan Nikore, MD, MBA is the CEO and Cofounder of Homecare Hub, the Chief Medical Director of TD Bank Group, an internal medicine physician at the Cleveland Clinic and Trillium Health Partners, founder of uFLOW, and an Assistant Professor at the University of Toronto Faculty of Medicine.
+He has been teaching healthcare leadership for over a decade.
 His posts are personal views and do not necessarily reflect the opinions or positions of any organization he is affiliated with.